What We Do

 Projects are prioritized based on condition of facilities, return on investment, asset priority and other considerations included in Department of the Interior guidance.

 Prioritization of projects occurs through a five-year deferred maintenance planning process.

 Strategic Approach to Deferred Maintenance

-By investing limited resources in projects with the largest return on investment, the Service has reduced the deferred maintenance backlog from $2.7 billion to $1.079 billion between 2010 and 2018.
+By investing limited resources in projects with the largest return on investment, the Service reduced the deferred maintenance backlog from $2.7 billion to $1.079 billion between 2010 and 2018.
 The backlog has since increased to $2 billion because of inadequate investments in life cycle infrastructure management and base maintenance.